The Pinnacle Guide 2026: The World's Best Pinned Bars

 Singapore, Singapore

 Tatler's 2025 Bar of the Year for Singapore and ranked No. 44 in Asia's 50 Best Bars, Cat Bite Club on Duxton Road operates at the intersection of agave spirits and rice-based liquors, with a programme serious enough to place it among the region's leading cocktail bars.
-The format is deliberately intimate, the hospitality easy, and the margarita reportedly the finest in the city.
+The format is deliberately intimate, the hospitality easy, the margarita reportedly the finest in the city.

 Bar Pompette